cockroachlabs/connect-to-serverless/typescript/express/README.md

-# Connection to CockroachDB Serverless using TypeScript and Express
+# Connect to CockroachDB Serverless using TypeScript and Express

 ## How to Run this Code